DennisHerschbach/vandyhacks8/README.md

-# vandyhacks8
+# Healthcare 4 All
-Optimizing medical provider and prescription medicine costs for the uninsured in Metro Nashville
+Optimizing medical provider and prescription medicine costs for the uninsured using webscraping and data aggregation.

+Tools: Python, Flask, Selenium, Beautifulsoup4